Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/_index.md

 collection: "tap"

 title: "Swiftsmash Saga"
-headerTitle: "A series of games about thinking quickly and smashing the right card before anyone else."
 blurb: "A series of (party) games about thinking on your feet and swiftly smashing the right card before anyone else."

 downloadLink: "https://drive.google.com/drive/folders/153TCjVAmGbWwDFeXqa-eacGi2taA2PnZ"

-color: "green"

 date: 2024-07-26